Quantum cohomology and toric minimal model programs: Introduction

-\begin{remark} \begin{enumerate} \item The left-hand-side is independent of the presentation of $X \qu G$ as a git quotient of $X$ by $G$, while the right-hand-side depends on the presentation.
-As we will see below, the different presentations of $X \qu G$ can lead to different splittings of the quantum cohomology. \item That the rings on both sides have the same dimension follows in the Fano case from Kouchnirenko's theorem \cite{kouch:poly,at:ang}.
-In general, we deduce the dimension equality from the toric minimal model program and an induction.
-A similar procedure is used by Kawamata \cite{kaw:der} to show the existence of an exceptional collection in the derived category of any toric orbifold. \item The Frobenius manifold structure $QH(Y)$, including the pairing, is expected to be equivalent to Saito's Frobenius structure corresponding to the Landau-Ginzburg potential $W$, see for example Fukaya et al \cite{fooo:tms}.
-However, we do not discuss the pairings in this paper. \end{enumerate} \end{remark}
+from the toric minimal model program and an induction in Theorem \ref{equality} below.
+A similar procedure is used by Kawamata \cite{kaw:der} to show the existence of an exceptional collection in the derived category $D^b \on{Coh}(X \qu G)$ of any toric orbifold $X \qu G$. \item The Frobenius manifold structure $QH(Y)$, including the pairing, is expected to be equivalent to Saito's Frobenius structure corresponding to the Landau-Ginzburg potential $W$, see for example Fukaya et al \cite{fooo:tms}.
+However, we do not discuss the Frobenius inner product in this paper. \end{enumerate} \end{remark}

-We give a family version of Theorem \ref{main} in Theorem \ref{familymain} below.
 We end the introduction with examples of the projective plane, written in different ways as a quotient:

-\begin{example} \begin{enumerate} \item {\rm (Projective plane as a quotient by a circle action)} The projective plane can be realized as a git quotient of affine space by a circle action as follows.
-Suppose that $G = \C^\times$ acts on $X = \C^3$ by scalar multiplication.
+\begin{example} \begin{enumerate} \item {\rm (Projective plane as a quotient by a circle action)} Suppose that $G = \C^\times$ acts on $X = \C^3$ by scalar multiplication.
 Suppose that the polarization corresponds to a trivial line bundle with a negative weight on the fiber at the origin.
 The semistable locus is $X^{\ss} = X - \{ 0 \}$ and the git quotient is $X \qu G = \P^2$.
 We take the residual action of $T = (\C^\times)^3/\C^\times$ to have moment polytope in $\t^\dual \cong \R^2$ equal to

 The corresponding potential is

 The critical points are the solutions to